CREDITS

 Pazaak Boards: Each player uses a board with spaces for 9 cards.

 Set Pot: Players will pay antes into the Set pot.
+Credits in this pot are taken by the Set winner.

 Pazaak Pot: Players will pay bids for Side Deck cards into the Pazaak pot.
+Credits in this pot are taken by players who achieve a Full Board.

 THE CARDS